Phone hacking authorised at highest levels of publisher, court hears

 MGN has denied the allegations, including those of voicemail interception.
 However on Wednesday, the publisher acknowledged and "unreservedly" apologised for a separate instance of unlawful information gathering against Harry, adding that the legal challenge brought by the prince "warrants compensation".

-A key focus in the lead-up to the trial and one of the allegations in Harry's case has been whether Piers Morgan - editor of the Daily Mirror from 1995 until 2004 - knew of any illegal activity taking place.
+MGN eventually settled the claim, published an apology and paid his legal costs, the barrister said.

+"It's inconceivable, given the way this progressed, that the legal department and Mr Morgan were not well aware of the source of the story, and that it came from illegally obtained information," Mr Sherborne told the court.

-He has consistently denied any knowledge of phone hacking during his time editing the newspaper, but this will be the first time a court has been asked to rule on claims about what he knew.
+Mr Morgan has consistently denied any knowledge of phone hacking during his time editing the newspaper, but this will be the first time a court has been asked to rule on claims about what he knew.

 Speaking to the BBC's Amol Rajan before the trial began, Mr Morgan said he could only talk to what he knew about his own involvement, adding: "I've never hacked a phone, I wouldn't even know how."